 - Butter.
 Choose organic or grass-fed if possible.

 - Garlic.
-Lots of flavour plus lots of health benefits.
+Adds lots of flavor.

 - Sea salt and black pepper.